5 Facts You Need to Know About Trade Finance

-Trade finance makes import and export transactions possible for entities, ranging from a small business importing its first private-label product from overseas, to multi-national corporations importing or exporting large amounts of inventory around the globe each year.
+Trade finance makes import and export transactions possible for entities ranging from a small business importing its first private-label product from overseas, to multi-national corporations importing or exporting large amounts of inventory around the globe each year.

 Smaller businesses often have very limited access to loans and other forms of interim financing to cover the cost of goods they plan to buy or sell.
 Even with a confirmed order for products, many banks won't provide loans or overdraft protection for these types of transactions.

-On the flip side, companies that export large amounts of goods can't necessarily afford to wait until their export products have arrived at some distant destination weeks later, before receiving payment.
+On the flip side, companies that export large amounts of goods can't necessarily afford to wait until their export products have arrived at some distant destination weeks later before receiving payment.
 Some sources estimate that over 80 percent of global trade depends on trade financing, which helps goods keep moving even when companies don't have enough cash flow internally to finance the transactions themselves.

 How the Process Works

-Trading intermediaries such as banks and other financial institutions oversee and facilitate different financial transactions between a buyer (importer) and a seller (exporter).
+Trading intermediaries, such as banks and other financial institutions, oversee and facilitate different financial transactions between a buyer (importer) and a seller (exporter).
 These financial institutions step in to finance the business transactions between the buyer and seller.
 These transactions can take place domestically or internationally.
 The availability of trade financing has spawned huge growth in international trade.

 1. Trade Finance Reduces Payment Risk

 During the early days of international trade, many exporters were never sure whether, or when, the importer would pay them for their goods.
 Over time, exporters tried to find ways to reduce the non-payment risk from importers.
-On the other hand, the importers were also worried about making prior payments for goods from an exporter since they had no guarantee whether the seller would actually ship the goods.
+On the other hand, the importers were also worried about making prior payments for goods from an exporter since they had no guarantee of whether the seller would actually ship the goods.

 Trade finance has evolved to address all of these risks by accelerating payments to exporters, and assuring importers that all the goods ordered have been shipped.
 The importer's bank works to provide the exporter with a letter of credit to the exporter's bank as payment once shipment documents are presented.